elcicd/el-CICD-docs/operating-manual.md

 ### Release Region

-[Release Regions](foundations.md#release-region) are not part of el-CICD configuration, or part of a Project's configuration, and they are completely optional.
-They are development and deployment-time concept only.
+[Release Regions](#release-regions) are not part of el-CICD's configuration, or part of a Project's configuration, and they are completely optional.
+They are development and deployment-time concept only, expressed as a list of values.
 Regions allow you to deploy the same application on multiple clusters, with each region allowing to configure each deployment slightly differently, and, more importantly, make sure you're deploying the cluster's specific SealedSecrets where appropriate.
 You will need to coordinate with your development teams to define which Release Regions need to be defined, and when, and what defines a Release Region specific to the application and organization's infrastructure.

 ### Release Candidate Promotion